CSI Trainings

 How can you keep your synagogue, school or other Jewish facility safe and secure?
 What should you know and which no-cost or low-cost policies and procedures can lead to a facility that is both warm and welcoming and safe and secure?
 Click here to request a CSI training.

+Included in this training are the concepts of Access Control and the Power of Hello.
 Based on DHS’ “Power of Hello”, this training is designed to raise awareness about all aspects of suspicious behavior and describes potential suspicious activities.
 The training also covers how to develop a building access policy that is both warm and welcoming and keeps people safe and secure.
 Click here to request a CSI training.

 Audience: Leadership, staff, all stakeholders